SupTarr/workshop-java-fundamental-may/README.md

 ## How to Run the Exercises

-Each numbered directory (e.g., `01-starting-point`, `06-class`) and the `Health` directory contains a separate set of exercises or a mini-project.
+Each numbered directory (e.g., `01-starting-point`, `06-class`) and the `health` directory contains a separate set of exercises or a mini-project.

 1. **Navigate to the exercise directory:**